International Vladimir Nabokov Society Prizes

 2019: Stephen Blackwell (University of Tennessee, Knoxville) and Kurt Johnson (Florida State Collection of Arthropods, Gainesville) for Fine Lines: Vladimir Nabokov’s Scientific Art (Yale University Press, 2016).

-Vladimir Nabokov Society Travel Scholarships
+Vladimir Nabokov Society Travel Support Grants

 Nabokov Studies Prize